 What is occupational therapy?

-The aim of occupational therapy is to help people to live their lives more independently.
-Occupational therapists can help, for instance, if you have limited use of your hand or arm due to a medical condition.
-They may recommend various exercises or activities, offer you advice, or suggest changing certain things in your everyday life.
-Occupational therapy can be useful for people of any age.
+The aim of occupational therapy is to help people live their lives more independently.
+For example, occupational therapists can help people who have limited use of their hand or arm due to a physical illness.
+But they also provide support if psychological problems make it hard to manage in daily life.
+Occupational therapy may involve various exercises or activities, advice and suggestions to help you change certain things in daily life – while keeping in mind what's important for you.
+It can be useful for people of any age.

 When is occupational therapy considered?